rails-api/active_model_serializers/README.md

 AMS relies on either Kaminari or WillPaginate.
 Please install either dependency by adding one of those to your Gemfile.

-Pagination links will only be included in your response if you are using an Adapter that supports `root`, as JsonAPI and Json adapters, the default adapter (FlattenJson) doesn't have `root`.
+Pagination links will only be included in your response if you are using a JsonAPI adapter, the others adapters doesn't have this feature.

 ## Caching